koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 As I've explained, React processes imperative DOM operations for you.
-Even though we write div tag as JSX, it's not a div tag of DOM.
+Even though we write a div as JSX, it's not a div of DOM.
 It's a React Element.
 React creates an abstraction layer using React Element on top of the DOM.

-But the level might be too low as primitivies for your application.
+But the abstraction level might be too low as primitivies for your application.
-You can build your abstraction layer on the ReactDOM layer.
+You can build your abstraction layer on top of the ReactDOM.
 It makes your applications clean and keeps consistency.
 -->